 1 IN SEVEN ENGLISH PUPILS SPEAK TWO LANGUAGES (Daily Mail)

-The use of all-capitals in texts goes back at least to Thackeray:
+The use of all-capitals in texts for 'shouting' goes back at least to Thackeray:

 "YOU DIDN'T GO IN, Rawdon!" screamed his wife.
 (W.M.
 Thackeray, Vanity Fair, 1847)

 It became a heated issue of netiquette and academic writing, for example:

 Don’t use CAPITALS BECAUSE IT LOOKS LIKE SHOUTING.
 (University of York Writing Guidelines 2016).

 A corollary to this overall perception of capitals as shouting is the use of lowercase as the name for a genre of quiet music.
 The speech bubbles in strip cartoons are often all capitals, as in Anime Ace, a popular contemporary handwriting-based typeface:

 In the print system, whole words in capitals are found in:

 - acronyms, BREXIT;

 - initialisms, B&B, COPD, and initials, T.S.
 Eliot, J.K.
 Rowling;